The chance to dream: why fund individual artists?

 This represents 28% of the £4.24m awarded to visual artists through GftA in 2013/14.
 The average DYCP award of £8,992 is almost 17% less than the average GftA award of £10,798 in that period.
 The decline in volume and value of direct funding to artists from ACE is unambiguous.
-Notably in 2009/10 fewer than 2.5% of artists were directly funded by GftA, but by 2013/14 this reduced to less than 1% with DYCP showing a further decline.
+In 2009/10 fewer than 2.5% of artists were directly funded by GftA, but by 2013/14 this reduced to less than 1%, with DYCP showing a further decline.

 The future of direct funding to artists